Clean lighting

 Fluorescent lighting was once the preferred option for many uses, but not anymore.
 LED light bulbs—readily available as replacements for fluorescents in all needed shapes and sizes—do not contain any of the toxic mercury that fluorescent bulbs do.
 They also cut energy use in half compared to fluorescents, last about twice as long, and typically cost far less to purchase and operate over their lifetime.
 So why are fluorescents still on store shelves?

 In 2022, Vermont and California became the first states to phase out the sale of most fluorescent bulbs.
 In 2023, Hawaii, Oregon, Colorado, Maine, and Rhode Island adopted similar policies.
+In 2024, Washington, Minnesota, and Illinois became the eighth, ninth, and tenth states to adopt clean lighting legislation.
 As more states move to eliminate fluorescents, states without a clean lighting policy risk becoming a dumping ground for inefficient, mercury-containing bulbs that suppliers cannot sell elsewhere.

 Clean Lighting Advocacy Toolkit